obsidiansystems/seven-guis-vty/TemperatureConverter.md

 Functions such as `T.pack` and `T.unpack` are necessary for converting from strings to Text and vice versa.
 The most interesting function is `readMaybe :: Read a => String -> Maybe a` which tries to read a string and translates it into a value of our choice.
 In this particular case, we want it to be a `Double`, hence `toNumber` produces a `Maybe Double`.
 These functions are not particularly interesting, but they make the following implementation much simpler.

-First, we want the fahrenheit input to always display the input from the celsius text field
+First, we want the Fahrenheit input to always display the input from the Celsius text field:

 ```haskell
 celsiusToFahrenheit :: IO ()